Home

 • Take only one credit card with you.
 Leave the rest at home.
 These cruise vacation tips are meant for planning ahead in case your wallet is stolen.

-What to do with Important Documents
+What to do with Essential Documents

 • Make three copies of your passport, driver’s license, and airline tickets.
 Keep a set at home with a family member or friend in case of loss.
 Keep one set in your carry-on bag and the third in your checked baggage.

 • You can also scan your important documents and email them to yourself so that you can access them from any computer.
+Follow these cruise packing tips in case of loss or theft.

 • Bring your own alarm clock.
 Most cabins do not have them.